[Learning & Development]

 Happiness improves business profitability by 147%

 4. Engagement - What's In It For Me?
 Because happy employees stay, Life Ladder is designed around the principle that happiness and success are intrinsically linked.
 This is why the platform focuses on both personal and professional development.
-All the microlearning is designed to enable members to improve both their professional and personal lives and results, so it's not just about what's in it for the business that I do this, it's about 'this will help me in my life too', activating their personal motivation.
+All the e-learning is designed to enable members to improve both their professional and personal lives and results, so it's not just about what's in it for the business that I do this, it's about 'this will help me in my life too', activating their personal motivation and building fulfilment.

 5. Capitalise on Collaboration - Community and collaboration don't just make and improve culture, they help embed learning, change and improvement.
 Humans just simply get more done when they collaborate and learn with each other.
 Life Ladder's Community and Buddy System enables members to share learning, inspiration, work on their challenges and find accountability and inspiration partners (and have fun while they're doing it all).